bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 }
 ```

-Now that we have a clear vision of the main steps needed, let's implement the private methods.
+Now that we see what the main steps are involved, let's implement the private methods.
 We will discuss
 the details in the next section.

 ```java